seedersoft/template-cupcake/README.md

-# template-cupcake
+# The Cupcake Template
-The Cupcake template with the goodness of Bootstrap v4.
+The Cupcake Bootstrap Template: Fully responsive HTML5 template built on top of Bootstrap v4.